 MTA members may obtain assistance in the protection of professional and civil rights and receive reports and publications of the Association.
 MTA members are provided a forum to consider a tentative agreement (Collective Bargaining Agreement), which is driven by active members' input and negotiated by the Bargaining Team.

-For the past 4 years, MCS has hired about 170 new teachers each year with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
+From about 2015-2021, MCS hired about 150 new teachers each year with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
 The District is continuing to advertise for new K-12 teachers.
+As of August 2021, the district hired about 132 teachers.